Understanding What Cannabinoids Are

 Don’t worry, The Hemp Haus has your back.
 We’ve created this Haus Academy list of words and phrases for quick reference.
-We didn’t get all scientific with the definitions (See our Nature’s Breakthrough educational site, if that’s your jam!).
+We didn’t get all scientific with the definitions.
 Just straight-forward, what it means when we’re talking about it.

 Also, if it’s a mouthful to pronounce, we’ve hooked you up on how to say it with confidence.